Hundreds protest outside KU fraternity house after alleged rape - KESQ

 Click here for updates on this story

-LAWRENCE, Kansas (KCTV) — Hundreds of University of Kansas students gathered outside a campus fraternity house Monday night protesting an alleged rape.
+LAWRENCE, KS (KCTV) — Hundreds of University of Kansas students gathered outside a campus fraternity house Monday night protesting an alleged rape.

 The protestors say a woman was raped by a member of Phi Kappa Psi fraternity over the weekend.
 They say they want him arrested.
 That group of protestors say they plan to protest again Tuesday night.
 They’ve also started a petition to have Phi Kappa Psi removed from the campus.